mykter/TagTime-desktop/README.md

 ![Greenkeeper Badge](https://badges.greenkeeper.io/mykter/TagTime-desktop.svg)
 [![bitHound Overall Score](https://www.bithound.io/github/mykter/TagTime-desktop/badges/score.svg)](https://www.bithound.io/github/mykter/TagTime-desktop)

-This is a cross-platform desktop GUI re-implementation of [TagTime](https://github.com/dreeves/TagTime).
+This is a cross-platform desktop GUI implementation of [TagTime](https://github.com/dreeves/TagTime).

 To determine how you spend your time, TagTime literally randomly samples you.
 At random times it pops up and asks what you're doing right at that moment.
 You answer with tags.